pulumi/docs/how-to/cloud-stack.md

 1. Compile the code via `npm build`.

-## Create a Cloud Stack

-### Login and set your region

-1. Create a new Pulumi repository via `pulumi init`.
+1. Create a new repository via `pulumi init`.

+## Create a managed stack

+### Log in to Pulumi

-1. Log in to Pulumi Cloud Console.
+1. Log in to the Pulumi Console.
 See [Logging in](./console.html#login-to-console).

-1. Copy your access token from Console account page.
-See documentation on the [Pulumi access token](./console.html#access-token).
+1. Copy your access token from console **Account** page.
+For more information, see [Pulumi account](./console.html#account-page).

 1. Run `pulumi login`.
 At the prompt, paste the access token that you copied in the previous step.

+   > Note: the Pulumi access token is a secret and should be kept secure.

    ```bash
    $ pulumi login